steven-varga/h5cpp/doxy/docs/curated/topics/cdash.md

 - [Codecov documentation](https://docs.codecov.com/docs)
 - @ref curated_topics_mpi — the MPI variants are part of the submission matrix
-- @ref reports_performance_comparison_framework — performance
-  results from the comparative-evaluation framework, complementary to the CDash testing dashboard
+- The `bench/` suite carries the comparative performance workloads, complementary to the CDash testing dashboard